remix-run/react-router/docs/Introduction.md

 ), document.body)
 ```

-Now visits to URLs like `inbox/messages/Jkei3c32` will match the new route and build this:
+Now visits to URLs like `inbox/messages/Jkei3c32` will match the new route and build this for you:

 ```
 <App>